input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

   If committee consists from more than 1 member, it is possible to use some distributed key generation algorithms, which is not a topic of the current document.
+* Define for each voter their own voting power.
+  Basically this step could be done at any point of time, but before the tally.

 ### Vote